Cowbacca/mapnemite/README.md

 ## About

-Pokestop locations currently based off this map: https://www.google.com/maps/d/u/0/viewer?hl=en&authuser=0&mid=1lreAi3mhRKdY0SgAxaTJEQicOXg
-This is missing Pokestops in several areas.
-In future, Pokestops can be gathered from the Pokemon Go API to ensure there are no missing stops.
+Pokestop locations currently just include Brighton.
+This has been gathered using https://github.com/TBTerra/spawnScan.
+Further areas can be added on request.

 For suggestions or bug requests, please raise an issue here: https://github.com/cowbacca/mapnemite/issues